Determinantal learning for selecting subsets in wireless networks

 For the paper titles, see the Further reading section below.

-In this section, I’ll state which proposed methods are used in various programming languages and numerical methods.
-I won’t go into the details how the methods work, as I’ll just cite the papers instead.
+I’ll now state which methods are used in various programming languages and numerical methods.
+I won’t go into the details how the methods work, just citing the papers instead.

 MATLAB